Rome, Italy

 The HWS program in Rome, Italy utilizes an interdisciplinary approach to explore different aspects of Italian culture and society.
 While the program is designed to immerse students fully in the experience of being in Rome, excursions will provide a wider perspective on the history, culture, and daily life of Italy as a whole.
 Students will live in furnished flats, providing opportunities to develop their Italian language skills and to experience Roman daily life.

-Courses—Spring 2024
+Courses—Spring 2026

 ITAL 102: Beginning Italian II (1 credit)

-Offered through our partner institution, the Scuola Leonardo da Vinci, this course will build upon the foundation of Italian language study completed at HWS prior to the program.
+This course will build upon the foundation of Italian language study completed at HWS prior to the program.
 A variety of visits to local sites will complement in-class instruction and a series of “labs” will introduce students to various aspects of Italian culture and society.
 Students with more advanced Italian skills will be placed in an upper-level class.

 Sustainable Rome (1 credit)